Thursday, June 26, 2008

 a.
 Spleen filters the blood

 b.
-Lymph nodes fight infection
+Lymph nodes fight infection1.
+Barriers to entry

 a. skin and mucous membrane